 All of the dolls I purchased for her and the two I own are categorized as 14R dolls.
 The dolls I purchased and the two I own vary in size from 18 to 19-1/2 inches.
 All have brown sleep eyes.

 According to page 138 of Black Dolls an Identification and Value Guide 1820 to 1991 by Myla Perkins (Collector Book 1993), "Dolls marked 14R are a collection of glamour dolls made between 1957 and 1965.
 It is not a company mark.
 Dolls marked 14R were sold undressed to a variety of companies who then dressed and marketed them.
-Companies known to have used the 14R doll were Bell, Deluxe Reading, Eegee, Natural, Rita Lee, Royal and Sayco.
+Companies known to have used the 14R doll were Bell, Deluxe Reading, Eegee, Natural, Rita Lee, Royal, and Sayco.
 In some cases, other marks were added to the 14R.
 An example of this is [a] doll marked 14R-1.
 Some dolls with this mark are known to have been made by Eegee."
 A very informative website devoted to 14R dolls also attributes 14R dolls to Roberta Dolls.
 See link at end of this post.
 As a result of my purchases, I can also attribute 14R-type dolls to Eugene Dolls.

 All except one of the dolls I purchased needed a little help to make them presentable as gifts for my friend.
 I will share before and after photos of these with details of what I changed or added.

 The doll in the ill-fitting blue ball gown and light blue faded shoes, above left, was redressed in a pink ballerina outfit that includes white tights, white slippers with white ribbon ties, pearl earrings and necklace (above right).
 The doll's hair was quite dry upon arrival.
 I washed, conditioned, reset and styled it as illustrated in the photo on the right before sending her to my friend.
-The complete ballerina fashion and jewelry was found on eBay from a seller who continues to sell this in pink and a variety of other colors.
+The complete ballerina fashion and jewelry were found on eBay from a seller who continues to sell this in pink and a variety of other colors.
 (The before photo above was taken by the eBay seller.)

-The above photos on the far left and in center are before photos of Eugene's 18-inch My Little Lady from the 1960s.
+The above photos on the far left and in the center are before photos of Eugene's 18-inch My Little Lady from the 1960s.
 The doll arrived in her original box, which is an added plus.
 Her hair, however, was jacked up, very fuzzy and flyaway.
 I washed, reset, and styled it, as illustrated in the photo on the far right, which was taken by my friend because I failed to take an after photo before sending the doll to her.
 Before sending, I also had to repaint the doll's black shoes as some of the original black paint had begun to chip away with the slightest touch.
 Now she is near mint with original box.
 (The before photo above was taken by the eBay seller.)

 This doll has the loveliest face of all the ones I purchased.
 Unlike the others, she has a stuffed vinyl body.
 She arrived wearing a lovely pink satin dress, white satin panties and slip, and bare feet.
 (Her before photo was also taken by the eBay seller).
 I redressed her in a two-piece aqua sweater fashion (above right), added the pearl necklace, and purchased shoes (poorly) handmade for 14R and Miss Revlon dolls.
 To make them fit her ankles, I had to cut and resew the elastic straps on the shoes.
 Mounds of glue residue also had to be removed.
-Needless to say I did not provide this eBay seller any feedback.
+Needless to say, I did not provide this eBay seller any feedback.

 The aqua two-piece wearing doll's hair was pretty unruly upon arrival.
 After shampooing, I applied gel and placed several metal hair clips on both sides and in back to create waves.
 One side is wavier than the other.
 (I tried.)
 I gave her a new pair of vintage doll earrings, too.